bredelings/BAli-Phy/TODO/Unicode.md

 Remaining work:

-- Add focused tests for non-ASCII constructed `Hs::Char` printing.
-- Add focused tests for invalid constructed `Hs::Char` values.
+- Optional direct C++ tests for constructed non-ASCII and invalid `Hs::Char` printing if a convenient local test hook is added.
-- Ensure the parser supports every escape form the printer emits.
+- Runtime/Text follow-through before non-byte `Char` values can be desugared.

 ## Runtime Char and Text Follow-Through